AbsurdlyEloquent/Game-of-War/psuedo-js.md

 **Classes**

-`player` generates a player with a name and an empty hand
+-`player` generates a player with a name and an empty hand

-`card` generates a new card object with values passed from the deck
+-`card` generates a new card object with values passed from the deck

-`deck` generates a deck array with 52 `card` objects. has a `shuffle` method
+-`deck` generates a deck array with 52 `card` objects. has a `shuffle` method

-`game` generates a new game and initializes a shuffled deck.
+-`game` generates a new game and initializes a shuffled deck.
 Prompts for two players.
 Methods for dealing and game rounds

 **Functions:**

-`isReady()` -Prompt to type 'Start', runs on window load
+-`isReady()` -Prompt to type 'Start', runs on window load

-`StartGame()` -Called by command 'Start'.
+-`StartGame()` -Called by command 'Start'.
 Initiates new `game`.